FinMiner/FinMiner/README.md

 Optional parameter.
 Your password for monitoring with EthMan and other utilities that support the same network API.

+### cpuThreads
+Optional parameter for CPU mining.
+Specifies the number of concurrent CPU threads to use for mining.
+All threads are used by default.

+### protocol
+Optional parameter.
+Can be used to set the pool protocol to _stratum_.
+If not specified, **FinMiner** will try to detect the pool protocol automatically.

 ## Configuration File
 The minimum configuration file for Ethereum may contain only a wallet:
 ```